kej715/DtCyber/NOS2.8.7/README.md

 | [spss](https://www.dropbox.com/s/2eo63elqvhi0vwg/NOSSPSS6000V9.tap?dl=1) | SPSS-6000 V9 - Statistical Package for the Social Sciences |

-These lists will grow, so revisit this page to see what new products have been added, and use `git pull` to update the lists in your local repository clone.
+These lists will grow, so revisit this page to see what new products have been added, use `git pull` to update the lists in your local repository clone, and then use `node install-product all` to install them.

 ## Creating a New Deadstart Tape
 The jobs initiated by `install-product.js` insert the binaries they produce into the